MeshInspector/MeshLib/CONTRIBUTING.md

     void doSomething( int exampleArgA, int exampleArgB = 1 ){}
 }

-// return mesh if a
+// if a.a is not zero
 MR::Expected<MR::Mesh> foo(const A& a)
 {
     if (a.a != 0) return MR::Mesh{};